-This is my review of a camera very popular from the late 1960s to the middle 1980s – the Zenit model E.
+This is my review of a camera very popular from the late 1960s to the middle 1980s which was the first camera of many enthusiastic photographers, the Zenit E.

 This Zenith was probably in the worst physical condition of all the cameras I bought in that eBay sale.
 It was a much muckier that any of the others, including a thin film of dirt over the mirror although it was also the only one which didn’t have a lens fitted, so that probably explains it.
 As well as the dirt, the protective window over the light meter display is also missing, so I will need to dismantle the top cover so I can fit a replacement.

 For the purpose of taking the pictures for this post I fitted a Helios 44M lens which I own, which would be very similar to the lens originally supplied.
 When the camera was new however, it wouldn’t have been the M version which has an aperture stop down pin, since the Zenit E doesn’t have the mechanism to operate the pin.

 The shutter speed setting dial, the film advance and all the other controls seem to work however, so I think the camera is in a working condition.

 The Zenit series of cameras are in general quite simple in their design, and the E is no exception.
 It is a fully mechanical camera with a non coupled, match needle light meter assembled into a solidly build metal frame.
 They are almost the definition of ‘no frills’ photography, but for all these apparent disadvantages they were still incredibly popular.
 I’m sure I’m not alone in saying that the Zenit I owned was the first ‘proper’ camera I used to take photographs.